Chilluminati91/Huawei-Matebook-X-Pro-2020-Hackintosh/README.md

 ## Installation (SingleBoot):

 1. Open the config.plist and make the following Changes:
-    *   PlatformInfo: new MLB, System Serial Number and UUID
+    *   PlatformInfo: new MLB, System Serial Number, UUID and ROM (Use GenSMBIOS)
     *   If you don't have CFG Lock disabled enable AppleCPUPmCfgLock and AppleXcpmCfgLock under Kernel -> Quirks
 2. Create a bootable Linux (Ubuntu) USB (Enough guides on the internet) and [format your SSD in 4k Sectors](https://github.com/Chilluminati91/Huawei-Matebook-X-Pro-2020-Hackintosh/blob/master/format-nvme-4k.md).
 This is recommended but not necessary.
 3. Create a macOS Install Stick (Catalina or Big Sur) with gibmacOS (Guide: https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html).